oracle/content-and-experience-toolkit/README.md

 **Added**

-`cec compile-tempalte` - compile a site within a template for faster rendition in the browser.
+`cec compile-template` - compile a site within a template for faster rendition in the browser.
 See [Pre-Compile Sites](sites/doc/compiler.md).

 `cec refresh-prerender-cache` - refresh the prerender cached site